Recognizing topological polynomials by lifting trees: The complex of trees and the lifting map

 Given an un-nested multicurve $M$, we may obtain a new surface $(\mathbb{R}^2, \bar P)$ from $(\mathbb{R}^2, P)$ by collapsing the interior of each component of $M$ to a marked point.
 The new set of marked points $\bar P$ has one element for each component of $M$ and one element for each element of $P$ not contained in the interior of an element of $M$.

-A \emph{bubble tree} in $(\mathbb{R}^2, P)$ is a graph $B$ in $\R^2$ with the following properties: \begin{enumerate} \item $B$ is the union of a (possibly empty) un-nested multicurve $M$ in $(\mathbb{R}^2, P)$ with a forest $B_E$ in $\mathbb{R}^2$, \item the leaves of $B_E$ lie in $M \cup P$, \item the intersection $B_E \cap M$ is contained in the set of leaves of $B_E$, \item the forest $B_E$ is disjoint from the interiors of the disks bounded by $M$, and \item the image of $B_E$ in the surface $(\mathbb{R}^2, \bar P)$ obtained by collapsing $M$ is a tree in $(\mathbb{R}^2, \bar P)$. \end{enumerate} We refer to $B_E$ as the \emph{exterior forest} for $B$ and we refer to the image $T_E$ in $(\mathbb{R}^2, \bar P)$ as the \emph{exterior tree}.
+A \emph{bubble tree} in $(\mathbb{R}^2, P)$ is a graph $B$ in $\R^2$ with the following properties: \begin{enumerate} \item $B$ is the union of a (possibly empty) un-nested multicurve $M$ in $(\mathbb{R}^2, P)$ with a forest $B_E$ in $\mathbb{R}^2$, \item the leaves of $B_E$ lie in $M \cup P$, \item the intersection $B_E \cap M$ is contained in the set of leaves of $B_E$, \item the forest $B_E$ is disjoint from the interiors of the disks bounded by $M$, and \item the image of $B_E$ in the surface $(\mathbb{R}^2, \bar P)$ obtained by collapsing the disks bounded by $M$ is a tree in $(\mathbb{R}^2, \bar P)$. \end{enumerate} We refer to $B_E$ as the \emph{exterior forest} for $B$ and we refer to the image $T_E$ in $(\mathbb{R}^2, \bar P)$ as the \emph{exterior tree}.
 We refer to $M$ as the multicurve of $B$, and we also refer to the components of $M$ as the \emph{bubbles} of $B$.
 See the left-hand side of Figure~\ref{fig:BubbleTrees} for a picture of a bubble tree.

 An alternate way to designate a bubble tree is by a pair $(M,T_E)$, where $M$ is an un-nested multicurve, and $T_E$ is a tree in the surface obtained by crushing the interiors of the components of $M$ to points.
 Up to isotopy, there is a unique bubble tree $B$ with $M$ as its multicurve and with $T_E$ as the exterior tree.
-The right-hand side of Figure~\ref{fig:BubbleTrees} shows a picture of a bubble tree corresponding to this alternate definition.

 \p{Arc systems versus bubble trees} There is a natural correspondence between bubble trees and simplices of the arc complex $\A_n$ from Section~\ref{sec:space}.
 Given a simplex of $\A_n$, that is, an arc system, the bubbles of the corresponding bubble tree correspond to those complementary regions to the arc system containing more than one marked point (we should choose the bubble curves to each be contained in one of these complementary regions, and homotopic to the boundary).
+An example of this correspondence is shown in Figure~\ref{fig:BubbleTrees}.
 If we collapse the disk bounded by each such bubble to a marked point, then the arc system becomes filling, and we obtain an isotopy class of trees on the collapsed surface; by un-crushing, this gives rise to a bubble tree in the original surface.
 This process is reversible, and gives the desired identification.

 \p{Simplices} One way to describe the simplices of $\hat \T_n$ is to define $\hat \T_n$ as the barycentric subdivision of $\A_n$.
 This agrees with our description of the vertices of $\hat \T_n$ as simplices of $\A_n$.